openPMD/openPMD-standard/STANDARD.md

       present standard (e.g. fields on an unstructured mesh), this can be done be storing this data within a path that *is not* of the form given by `basePath` (e.g. `/extra_data`).
-In this way, the openPMD parsing tools will not parse this additional data.
+In this way, the openPMD data readers will not parse this additional data.

 The following attribute is *optional* in each each file's *root* group (path `/`) and indicates if a file also follows an openPMD extension